Meet the team

 Professor Neil Marriott

-Neil is the member of the Senior Management Team with responsibility for Environment within the University.
+Neil is the member of the Senior Management Team with responsibility for Environment and Sustainability within the University.
 In his prior role as Dean of the Winchester Business School Neil was responsible for initiating the Principles of Responsible Management Education (PRME) at Winchester.

-Head of Energy and Environment
+Energy and Environment Manager

 Energy and Estates Technician